Wandering the web I found this interesting article I want to share with you all. A post to remeber that not everywhere the summer is at the end.

 Mykonos (Greece) – Phileas Fogg of Phileas Fogg adventures

 Mykonos or the “Island of the Winds” is a Greek island in the Aegean sea with stunning crystal waters.
-My favorite beach is Psarou with its clear blue waters and the luxurious environment.
+My favorite beach is Psarou with its clear blue waters and a luxurious environment.
 A must-visit club is Semeli.
-Except from the amazing music and the cocktails, I witnessed the most breathtaking sunrise of my life.
+Except for the amazing music and the cocktails, I witnessed the most breathtaking sunrise of my life.

 Burano (Italy) – Hadas Aharon of The Fashion Matters